Special Weather Statement issued for Glades, Hendry, Inland Palm Beach County by NWS - News Break

 Special Weather Statement issued for Glades, Hendry, Inland Palm Beach County by NWS

-Effective: 2021-07-08 12:55:00 EDT Expires: 2021-07-08 17:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: To report severe weather, contact your nearest law enforcement agency.
+Effective: 2021-07-08 12:55:00 EDT Expires: 2021-07-08 17:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
+Seek shelter in a safe building until the storm passes.
+To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Glades; Hendry; Inland Palm Beach County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN HENDRY...WEST CENTRAL PALM BEACH AND SOUTHEASTERN GLADES COUNTIES UNTIL 530 PM EDT * At 500 PM EDT, National Weather Service meteorologists were tracking strong thunderstorms along a line extending from Lake Harbor to near Montura.
-These storms were nearly stationary. * Small hail and winds in excess of 45 mph possible with these storms. * Locations impacted include Clewiston, Montura, Lake Harbor, Harlem and Lake Hicpochee.alerts.weather.gov
+Target Area: Glades; Hendry; Inland Palm Beach County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN HENDRY SOUTHWESTERN PALM BEACH AND SOUTH CENTRAL GLADES COUNTIES UNTIL 500 PM EDT * At 422 PM EDT, National Weather Service meteorologists were tracking strong thunderstorms along a line extending from 6 miles east of Montura to near Okeelanta.
+Movement was north at 10 mph. * Small hail and winds in excess of 45 mph possible with these storms. * Locations impacted include Belle Glade, Clewiston, South Bay, Lake Harbor, Okeelanta, Belle Glade Camp and Harlem.alerts.weather.gov

 Comments / 0